RamenVentures/Operating-Manual/README.md

 ##### 10. What is exceptional?
 (The Outlier Test)

-Is the team, traction, or tech anomolous?
+Is the team, traction, or tech anomalous?

 ##### 11. Can they create an Unfair Advantage?
 (The Unfair Advantage Test)